yokosogithub/GeoGit/doc/manual/source/referencing.rst

 One special ID in a GeoGit repository is the null Id, which represent the empty repository before any commits are made.
 It's an objectId with all digits equal to zero: ``0000000000000000000000000000000000000000``.

-You can use it whenever you need a reference to the empty repository. or instance, to know all the changes introduced from the very beginning of you history and up to 3 commits ago, the following command could be used.
+You can use it whenever you need a reference to the empty repository.
+For instance, to know all the changes introduced from the very beginning of you history and up to 3 commits ago, the following command could be used.

 ::